 With a UHF CB radio, caravan owners and travellers can venture far and explore vast expanses of the outback without worrying about communication problems.
 If you do happen to run into any trouble (e.g. your vehicle breaks down or you get lost), you can use your trusty UHF CB radio to get help or access emergency services.

 UHF CB radios are also quite affordable, with a basic option starting as low as $50.
-With so many benefits at such a low cost, we recommend adding it to your family camping checklist.
+With so many benefits at such a low cost, we recommend adding it to your family camping checklist and packing it along with your other road trip essentials.

 Of course, no one’s stopping you from buying a fancier one with a bigger antenna and better reception.
 But after the initial thrill of procuring your own UHF CB radio and practising your Alpha-Bravo-Charlie (phonetic alphabet) mastery and a couple of pretend 10-4s, what happens next?